 Kinder Exchange is looking for Coordinators Abroad

-You live in United Sates, Canada, China, Ireland, Spain, Australia, New Zealand, South America, Asia… or simply said, you are a citizen of the world.
+You live in United Sates, Canada, China, Ireland, Spain, Australia, New Zealand, South America, Asia… or simply put, you are a citizen of the world.

 Coordinators are the most important point of contact for families who want to offer their kids an opportunity to participate in a language and cultural exchange.
 Counselling, mediation, a strong work ethic with a meticulous approach, and a friendly, positive, optimistic, outgoing personality are all part of the job.
-You help families and young people enjoy the most exciting moment of their life by keeping them safe and happy and providing the environment to succeed in a language and cultural exchange program abroad.
+You help families and young people enjoy the most exciting moments of their life by keeping them safe and happy and providing the environment to succeed in a language and cultural exchange program abroad.

 Your responsibilities as a Coordinator: